bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Clear
+- Partly Cloudy
-- 80% humidity
+- 81% humidity
-- 13 mph wind
+- 12 mph wind
-- 35% cloud cover
+- 45% cloud cover
 - 22 AQI 🟩
+- 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>